jfasch/jfasch-home/trainings/material/soup/linux/sysprog/process/commandline.rst

 * In any error case (which is "no two parameters" for us), an exit status of *non-zero* is returned.
 * The truth value of *non-zero* is ``false``.
-Again, this makes sense because there are possibly many thing why a program might fail.
+Again, this makes sense because there are possibly many things why a program might fail.

 .. code-block:: console